OneFolderApp/OneFolder/prompt.md

 - When importing a new location in computer2 it creates new `id`s for each image, which are not the same as the one in computer1, to kind of fix it I restored the database from computer1 to computer2, so they can have the same `id`.
 What we should do is that when importing a location, we first check if there isn't a db already that we can copy

 Debuging this I realized that I have very little knowledge on what is going on in the DB, bc is hard to see, harder than a simple SQL.
 So I want to make a in-app database view, to make it easier to debug and further develop the app.

+--- day #5 start ---

+- Created the `DatabaseView.tsx` component to visualize files, tags and locations.

+--- day #5 end ---

+Notes for day 6:
+There are some bugs regarding the locations, when I reload the app a location is loaded again, duplicating everything and breaking stuff.
+Even if it worked we have to handle the loading properly to account for the new way where multiple instances have the same database.

+We will ignore the fact that the database uses the `absolutePath` and simply try to make the database sync properly.

+For this to work we will have to load the database before loading all of the files, so it has the same id.
+But what should happen to the `ino` number? can it be the same between two computers?

+I first have to answer this questions.